~ 50 Churchill Avenue, 2 trees on the left and right sides

 These trees are magnificent examples of the silvery-blue variety of Atlas Cedar.
-They are native to the Atlas Mountains in the northwest corner of the African continent.
 Slow-growing conifers, they are open and angular when young and become denser with age.
 Because of their massive size, Atlas Cedars are recommended only for the largest landscapes.

 Southern Magnolias are lovely in summer and early fall.
 Their giant creamy white flowers stand out against the dark green foliage.
 They line many of Palo Alto’s older streets, but are no longer planted as street trees due to large surface roots.
 Magnolias grow well in deeply watered lawns.

-Little Leaf Lindens are medium-sized trees that have unusual greenish summertime flowers consisting of papery bracts.
+Little-leaf Lindens are medium-sized trees that have unusual greenish summertime flowers consisting of papery bracts.
 The bract floats the seed clusters in the wind for short distances, distributing the seeds away from the parent tree.
-They grow 30–50' high and 15–30' wide and have yellowish fall color.
-In our area, Little Leaf Lindens consistently suffers from aphids, which drip sticky sap beneath.
-A better choice for a lawn or street tree is Sterling Linden (Tilia tomentosa).
+They grow 30–50’ high and 15–30’ wide and have yellowish fall color.
+In our area Little-leaf Linden consistently suffers from aphids, which drip sticky sap beneath.
+A better choice for a lawn or street tree is Silver Linden (Tilia tomentosa).

-A tree with delicate, ferny leaves similar to the Jacaranda (Jacaranda mimosifolia), but larger.
-It is an excellent patio or yard tree that grows broadly in an umbrella form.
+An excellent patio or yard tree that grows broadly in an umbrella form.
 Showy pink, puff-like flowers cover the tree in late spring to mid-summer.
-Responding to low light, Mimosa leaves fold up at night.
+Responding to low light, the Silk Trees’ leaves fold up at night.
 Native to Iran, China, and Japan.

 As the state’s official tree, the Coast Redwood symbolizes California’s unique and varied landscape.
 It grows best in foggy coastal mountains.
 In 1995, this tree was measured at 114’.
 It was most likely planted in 1924, when the house was built.

 This stout-trunked palm is one of the most recognizable feather palms and was often planted in Victorian times to line boulevards and estate entrances.
-Stanford University's Palm Drive was named after this graceful tree.
+Stanford University’s Palm Drive was named after these graceful trees.
 It is related to commercial date palms.

 This is a lovely example of this deciduous oak from the eastern U.S. The Scarlet Oak grows deep roots and is planted as a street tree in a few areas of Palo Alto.
 Fall color ranges from yellow to shades of orange and scarlet red.
 This species tends to hold its brown dormant leaves well into winter.
 Grows quickly to 60–80’ high and 40–60’ wide.

-At first glance, this tree appears to be a Coast Live Oak, but in fact, it is a Cork Oak.
-Notice the thick, fissured, light-colored bark.
-The source of commercial cork, Cork Oak bark is used for wine bottle corks and, more recently, as sustainable flooring material.
-Native to the western Mediterranean, it is well suited to our own summer-dry Mediterranean climate.
+Notice the thick, fissured, light-colored bark on this tree.
+The source of commercial cork, the bark is used for wine bottles and, more recently, as sustainable flooring material.
+Native to the western Mediterranean, the Cork Oak is well suited to our own summer-dry Mediterranean climate.

-At first glance, these trees look like the familiar Liquidambar (Liquidambar styraciflua), but look closer.
-Formosan Sweetgums have denser leaves, a more free-form shape, and softer seed capsules.
-Fossil records indicate that prehistoric Liquidambar was once distributed worldwide, gradually evolving into today's three distinct species: Liquidambar in the eastern U.S., Chinese Sweetgum in Southeast Asia, and Oriental Sweetgum (Liquidambar orientalis) in Turkey.
+At first glance, these trees look like the familiar American Sweetgum (Liquidambar styraciflua), but look closer.
+Chinese Sweetgums have denser leaves, a more free-form shape, and softer seed capsules.
+Fossil records indicate that prehistoric Liquidambar was once distributed worldwide, gradually evolving into today’s three distinct species: American Sweetgum in the eastern U.S., Chinese Sweetgum in southeast Asia, and Oriental Sweetgum in Turkey.

-Aristocrat Pears are covered with white blossoms in early spring and have yellow to red fall color.
-The 'Aristocrat' cultivar has upwardly curving branches.
+Flowering Pears are covered with white blossoms in early spring and have yellow to red fall color.
+The ‘Aristocrat’ cultivar has upwardly curving branches forming a strongly rounded shape.
 The very narrow branch angles make older trees prone to breakage.
 Many newer cultivars are available with wider, stronger branch angles.

 As a result of pruning, this tree has a very unusual branching structure.
 Standing below the tree, look for limbs pointing straight up.
-Deodar Cedar limbs taper only slightly as they grow.
+Atlas Cedars limbs taper only slightly as they grow.
 The extra weight at the branch tips can cause branches to break at the trunk.
 This may have been the motivation for this particular pruning.
+Compare the blue-green color of this tree to the silvery-blue color of the Blue Atlas Cedar, the first tree on this walk.

 Blooming on bare wood in late winter, Saucer Magnolias tell us spring is near.
 The large tulip-shaped flowers vary in color from pale pink to purplish-red, usually with white inner petals.
 Often used as a lawn-tolerant tree, this specimen has been effectively used here as an anchor tree at the corner of the house.